HIGHLAND COUNTY BOARD OF DEVELOPMENTAL DISABILITIES

 It is a home visiting program that is voluntary and provides family support, education and advocacy for pregnant women and new parents.

-Help Me Grow is offered in every county of the state and the HCBDD provides this service in six counties; Adams, Brown, Clinton, Highland, Pickaway and Ross.
+Help Me Grow is offered in every county of the state and the HCBDD provides this service in five counties; Adams, Brown, Clinton, Highland and Pickaway.
 HMG is funded by the Ohio Department of Health.

 Each year, HCBDD serves around 100-150 children in the program.
-HCBDD collaborates with the Butler County Educational Service Center to help promote the program in Adams, Brown, Clinton and Highland Counties and the Pike County Board of DD Central Intake for Pickaway and Ross Counties.
+HCBDD collaborates with the Butler County Educational Service Center to help promote the program in Adams, Brown, Clinton and Highland Counties and the Pike County Board of DD Central Intake for Pickaway County.